RcRonco/Hoopoe/README.md

 3. <del>Adding Support for Allow and Deny (Black/White List) Rules.<del>

 ##### Configuration
-Configuration example for DNSProxy that accepts every domain name that end with ```.com``` (Rule number 2), Blocks every domain and subdomain of mywebsite.com and in if the request didn't get blocked also return result for xxxx.co.il instead of xxxx.com
+Configuration example for DNSProxy that accepts every domain name that end with ```.com``` (Rule number 2), Blocks every domain and subdomain of mywebsite.com and in if the request didn't get blocked also return result for xxxx.co.il instead of xxxx.com.
+* ``` For proper use of this example please remove the comments in the ProxyRules section```

 ```json
 {